 There is also the lesser-known Blue Tour that doesn’t always run every single day – it costs around 45 Euros and covers Mustafapasa old Greek village, Sobessos archaeological excavation site, Keslik Monastery and hiking through Soganli Valley.
 Click here to book this blue tour online via Klook for 37 Euros.

 I hope that this guide on what to see in Cappadocia helps you plan a trip of a lifetime to this diverse and otherworldly region in Turkey.

 Ready to book your trip to Cappadocia in Turkey?
 Click here to check current rates at Hanzade Suites or head on over here to see other highly rated hotel options in Cappadocia!

-Looking for more Turkey travel tips and guides?
-Click here!
+- And check out even more Turkey travel tips and guides here!

 Pin this for later!

 Video music credit: LS – Eveningland / Youtube Audio Library